SimonDar/Fikse-Kodeprosjekt/README.md

   The `assets` folder contains utility and service files that support the application.

   - **emailService.ts**:
-    Currently discontinued, but this file could be re-enabled in the future to send emails directly from the browser through specific commands.
+    Currently discontinued, but this file could be re-enabled in the future to send emails directly from the browser through HTTPS commands.

   - **firebase.ts**:
     This file handles the configuration and initialization of Firebase.
-It sets up Firebase services such as Firestore and Authentication, making them accessible throughout the app.
+It sets up Firebase service configuration making Firestore and Authentication accessible throughout the app.

 - **components**
   The `components` directory holds reusable React components that serve specific functions within the application.

   - **auth.tsx**:
-    This component is responsible for user authentication.
+    This component is responsible for user authentication status.
 It handles logging in and out and dynamically displays either a login button or a combination of "My Orders" and "Logout" options based on the user's authentication status.

   - **items.tsx**:
     The `items.tsx` component is responsible for displaying items stored in the database.
-It lists all items, which likely represent available repair services or products.
 This component serves as a blend of an admin panel and a user panel.
 It only displays the items that belong to the user but also provides administrative options, such as deleting and editing orders.

   - **orderFunctions.tsx**:
     This component manages the process of pushing orders to the Firestore database.
 It handles the logic for creating and managing orders within the application.

   - **newsletter.tsx**:
-    This component contains the functionality for subscribing users to the newsletter.
-It manages the subscription process and ensures users can sign up for updates.
+    This component contains the functionality for subscribing to the newsletter.
+It manages the subscription process and ensures users can sign up for updates even without needing to be loggin in.

 - **Page**
   The `Page` directory contains the main pages of the application, corresponding to different routes or views that users can navigate to from the top menu.